LoicBrassart/tgc-vite/readme.md

 - [Backend] Setup GraphQL api itself
 - [Frontend] Install needed packages
 - [Frontend] Configure codegen to generate custom hooks for every Query/Mutation
+- [Frontend] List all queries needed for our frontend website and generate hooks with Codegen